-- User-driven Azure AD join.
-Make sure that you can deploy devices using Windows Autopilot and join them to an Azure Active Directory tenant.
+User-driven Microsoft Entra join.
+Make sure that you can deploy devices using Windows Autopilot and join them to a Microsoft Entra ID tenant.

 If these scenarios can't be completed, Windows Autopilot for pre-provisioned deployment also doesn't succeed since it builds on top of these scenarios.

 Before starting the pre-provisioning process in the provisioning service facility, you must configure another Autopilot profile setting by using your Intune account.
 A detailed tutorial on how to configure an Autopilot profile for pre-provisioning is available in the following articles: